CodeSignal/learn_typing-simulation/README.md

 The server provides a `POST /message` endpoint that allows you to send real-time messages to connected clients.
 This can be used to signal changes in the client during events like "Run" or "Submit".
 When a message is sent, the preview window with the application open will display an alert with the message.

-It uses the `ws` package, so if you want to use it, install `ws`.
+It uses the `ws` package, so if you want to use it, install the packages (but this is optional).

 ```
-npm install ws
+npm install
 ```

 #### Endpoint: `POST /message`